-Join Nick Brazzi for an in-depth discussion in this video Getting familiar with the device, part of Up and Running with Surface 3 and Surface Pro 3.
+Join Nick Brazzi for an in-depth discussion in this video Getting familiar with the device, part of Learning Surface 3 and Surface Pro 3.

 - Let's start with a quick introduction to get familiar with what the Surface Pro 3 is, and what it's capable of.
 At first glance the Surface appears to be a tablet.
 But it's different from an iPad or an Android tablet because it's actually a full computer.
 It runs Windows 8.1, which is the same operating system that you'll find on any new Windows-based computer.
 In fact, the only things missing that you would expect to see on a laptop computer are a keyboard and a track pad.
 But that's what the keyboard cover is for.